What is the difference between milk protein allergy and lactose intolerance in toddlers and babies?

 My daughter is almost 15 months old.
 She has been off of formula for a few months.
 I have switched her to 2% milk, and she seemed ok for a while, but now she throws up curdled milk every morning (very chunky); sorry for being so graphic!

 It smells awful; her stools also smell awful but are very hard, sometimes like little tiny pellets, but a lot of them.

-Are these signs of milk protein allergy or maybe lactose intolerance?
+Are these signs of milk protein allergy or lactose intolerance in toddlers?

 Everything that I have read about milk allergies talks about diarrhea not constipation and lactose intolerant says hives and vomiting etc.

 I have noticed her cheeks have been very red lately, and she does have thrush.